statbiophys/SONIA/README.md

 ## Notes about training data preparation

 Sonia shines when trained on top of independent rearrangement events, thus you should throw away the read count information.
 If you have a sample from an individual, you should keep the unique nucleotide rearrangements.
 This means that in principle there could be few aminoacid CDR3,V,J combination that are not unique after the mapping from nucleotide to aminoacid, but that's fine.
-Moreover if you pool data from multiple people you can still keep rearrangements that are found in multiple individuals because you are sure that correspond to independent recombination events.
+Moreover if you pool data from multiple people you can still keep rearrangements that are found in multiple individuals because you are sure that they correspond to independent recombination events.

 ## Notes about CDR3 sequence definition